 Family Law

-In matters of personal status law Christians and Muslims are allowed to follow their own religious laws in separate religious courts.
+In matters of personal status, Christians and Muslims are allowed to follow their own religious laws in separate religious courts.
 These courts handle legal matters of family law, which includes inheritance, divorce, child custody, and marriage.
-The religious Islamic (Hanafi) family law is based on Jordanian and Egyptian law.

-The religious family law discriminates women in general.
-Women can not marry without the consent of their male guardian.
-Men can marry Christian or Jewish women, women are not allowed to marry a non-Muslim man.
+For Muslims in the West Bank, the Jordanian Personal Status Law No. 61 of 1976 is used, both are based on Sharia law.
+Women require the consent of their male guardian to marry and then have a duty of obedience to their husband.
+Men can marry Christian or Jewish women, whereas women are not allowed to marry a non-Muslim man.
 Men are favored in child custody.
-Women inherit less than men, for instance a daughter inherits only the half of a son.
+Women inherit less than men, for instance a daughter inherits only half the amount that a son receives.
 Muslim men are allowed to repudiate their wife, however, it is difficult for women to obtain a divorce and limited to several conditions.
-Women can obtain a divorce with the Islamic principle of “khula”, where the woman forfeits financial support and her dowry, but only under the condition, that her husband agrees.

 Interfaith romantic relationships face considerable societal and family opposition.
-Families sometimes disown Christian and Muslim women, who marry outside their faith.
-Some Jewish organizations run a hotline to inform on Israeli-Palestinian couples.
+Families have disowned Christian and Muslim women, who marry outside their faith.
+Right-wing Jewish organization, Lehava, runs a “preventing assimilation” hotline to inform on Israeli-Palestinian couples and help “save the daughters of Israel”.

 Freedom of expression, advocacy of humanist values

 There is very limited freedom of assembly in the West Bank.
 The PA requires permits for demonstrations, and those against PA policies are usually denied a permit and forcibly dispersed if they still take place.
-The Israeli Defense Force also routinely breaks up demonstrations in the West Bank, often with force, occasionally with deadly force.
-Freedom of association and assembly are severely restricted in Gaza, with the authorities frequently using force to disperse peaceful demonstrations.
+The Israeli Defense Force also routinely breaks up demonstrations in the West Bank, often with force, periodically with deadly force.
+Freedom of assembly is severely restricted in Gaza, with the authorities frequently using force to disperse peaceful demonstrations.

 “Blasphemy”